federicabologna/federicabologna.github.io/index.markdown

 ### I'm a PhD candidate in Information Science at [Cornell University](http://infosci.cornell.edu/){:target="_blank"}, where I'm advised by [Matthew Wilkens](https://mattwilkens.com/){:target="_blank"}.
 My research lies at the intersection of <u>natural language processing</u>, <u>healthcare</u>, and <u>gender</u>.

-Here are a few research directions I worked on and am currently excited about:
+Here are a few research directions I worked on:

 1. **<u>Evaluation of clinical models</u>**: After studying the integration of medical alerts within nurses workflows at [NYC Health + Hospitals](https://www.nychealthandhospitals.org/), I have been increasingly interested in evaluating clinical QA models.